 4 p.m — see 16 student-run booths representing different world cultures

-Enjoy an Easter cruise for brunch or dinner, including a champagne or apple juice toast, a food buffet, and two hours of lake views from your private table, departing from Lake Union Park, 860 Terry Ave.
+Enjoy an Easter cruise with brunch or dinner, a champagne or apple juice toast, a food buffet, and two hours of lake views from your private table, departing from Waterways Cruises, 901 Fairview Ave.
 N in Seattle.

 Seattle Black Film Festival “features film screenings, hands-on workshops, panel discussions, and in-depth chats with filmmakers” at Langston Hughes Performing Arts Institute, 104 17th Ave.
 S, Seattle.

 Immerse yourself in more than 100 drum and dance workshops and performances at the World Rhythm Festival at Rainier Arts Center on Friday, and in Columbia Park on Saturday & Sunday.
-Free.
+Schedule.

 Shoreline Short Short Film Festival screens a dozen films that are 3 to 13 minutes long and made by local emerging and developing filmmakers, with concessions for sale at Shoreline Community College, 16101 Greenwood Ave.
 N in Shoreline.
 Vote for your favorite film to determine who gets a golden Sasquatch statue.